dixi83/addressablePainlessMesh/README.md

+This is a "Fork" from https://gitlab.com/painlessMesh/painlessMesh I wanted to be able to determine the NodeID fixed or (my actual goal) by some jumper switches to have predictable publisher names.
+Instead have it determined by system_get_chip_id()...

 # Intro to painlessMesh

 painlessMesh is a library that takes care of the particulars of creating a simple mesh network using esp8266 and esp32 hardware.
 The goal is to allow the programmer to work with a mesh network without having to worry about how the network is structured or managed.